andrea02polimi/human-feedback-rl/README.md

 # Development of learning algorithms in the presence of diverse human feedback
 This is the repository for developing a software framework that aims to integrate multiple forms of feedback and use them in learning algorithms.
+The development of the software framework is done as part of my Master Science thesis.

-In the first part of the thesis we want to project a FeedbackModel that given a pair of state and action or a trajectory is able to return a Feedback
+In the first part of the thesis we want to project a FeedbackModel that given a pair of state and action or a trajectory is able to return a Feedback.

 Some notes:
 - the Expert (or FeedbackModel) knows the environment